 During the earlier period, the rate of interest obtained on the savings account was 4% and then it was 6% in the year 1992.
 From the year 2003-2011, the rate of interest on the savings account was 3.5%.
 Later on, the RBI started de-regulation of interest rates on Savings accounts in India and since then banks have been fixing their interest rates for the savings account.

-Since Government is charging taxes on the income obtained from the various rates of interest on Savings account; it has also provided certain tax benefits as well.
-Every common man in India has a motive of saving taxes and Section 80TTA plays an important role in tax saving.
+Since Government is charging taxes on the income obtained from the various rates of interest on the Savings accounts; it has also provided certain tax benefits as well.
+Every common man in India has a motive of saving taxes and section 80TTA plays an important role in tax saving.

 Interest on a savings account is taxable as per the applicable slab rates for individuals.